No one ever asks the question if bad eyesight can be corrected naturally.

 So now that you know that you have to accept the blur, what are some practical steps to help us do so?

-This is the more cost-effective route as when your eyesight improves you are likely to have to order new glasses frequently.
-It’s been less than half a year and I have already had to order three pairs of glasses.
-If I had ordered them from my local optician this would have been an expensive process.
+This is the more cost-effective route since as your eyesight improves you are likely to have to order new glasses frequently.

 What Prescription should I get?